DataDog/documentation/content/en/continuous_integration/setup_tests/ruby.md

   # Configures the tracer to ensure results delivery
   c.ci_mode.enabled = true

-  # Name of the service or library under test
+  # The name of the service or library under test
   c.service = 'my-ruby-app'

   # Enables the Cucumber instrumentation